Mattral/Supercharge-Your-Blog-Posts-Automatically-with-LangChain-and-Google-Search/README.md

 ```

 As you can see, 46 chunks of data are in the docs variable.
 It is time to find the most relevant chunks to pass them as context to the large language model.
 The OpenAIEmbeddings class will use OpenAI to convert the texts into vector space that holds semantics.
 We proceeded to embed both document chunks and the desired sentence from the main article that was chosen for expansion.
-The selected sentence was chosen at the beginning of this lesson and represented by the text_to_change variable.
+The selected sentence was chosen at the beginning of this repo and represented by the text_to_change variable.

 ```
 from langchain.embeddings import OpenAIEmbeddings